ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 CAPSULE is an HTTP/3 Frame (as opposed to a QUIC frame) which SHALL only be sent in client-initiated bidirectional streams.
-Intermediaries MUST forward all received CAPSULE frame in their unmodified entirety on the same stream where it would forward DATA frames.
+Intermediaries MUST forward all received CAPSULE frames in their unmodified entirety on the same stream where it would forward DATA frames.

 This specification of CAPSULE currently uses HTTP/3 frame type 0xffcab5.
 If this